n-kostadinov/n-kostadinov.github.io/_posts/2018-03-14-javaland-realtime-image-classification.md

 categories: [java, javaland, neural networks, python, keras, tensorflow, artificial intelligence, machine learning, imagenet, inception, classification]
 ---

 This post could be very well considered a sequel to my talk at the JavaLand conference on 14th March 2018.
-It was my goal to
+The goal of this post is to guide you through the code of the real-time image classification service that was demonstrated in my JavaLand talk.

-## The Real-Time Image Classification Application
+# The Real-Time Image Classification Application

 ![png](/assets/images/real_time_classification_three_layers.png)